Programmer-Salam/Programmer-salam/README.md

 Full Stack Web Developer (Intern)
 ---------------------------------
-  Good morning sir, I hope this message finds you well.
-I have been trying to visit your office to submit my project  but unfortunately, I haven't been able to meet with you.
-I understand that you may have a busy schedule.

-Could you please let me know when would be a convenient time for me to come by and submit my project sir ??
 I am Full Stack Software Developer, I have Created Many Real Value Projects to help to the world developed.
 E.G Hrms System, Fintech, Edutech, E-commerce Websites ETC...
 I love putting all I have learnt into new projects and tasks to add values most especially on users interface when developing new software.
 I aim to work collaboratively with a team of professionals to create applications that are user-friendly, scalable, and efficient, using my listed Programming Language skills.

 * 🌍   I'm based in NIGERIA (OYO-STATE)